-From pizza and poutine to braised beef and vegan cheesecake, winter is the perfect time to gather with family and friends at one of the city’s hottest restaurants.
+From pizza and poutine to braised beef and vegan cheesecake, winter is the perfect time to order delivery, grab something to go, or dine in at one of the city’s hottest restaurants.

 Downhill skiing, snowboarding and tubing…the local mountains are calling your name.

-Winter’s clear dark nights are the ideal time to watch the stars at one of the area’s observatories.
+Winter’s clear dark nights are the ideal time to watch the stars.
 And if you’re lucky, you may even catch an awesome northern lights display.

 If you can walk, you can snowshoe.
 Rent or borrow a pair and start exploring some beautiful trails.